nerrull/slitscanner/README.md

   ***IMPORTANT*** : Videos must be located in the project's 'data' folder.

   Video must be .mov type (only version tested, maybe other quicktime compatible types are supported)

+2. Set the output path.

-2. Check video details and set the width and height.
+3. Check video details and set the width and height.

-3. (Optional) Set max delay.
+4. (Optional) Set max delay.
 This can be changed while hte program is running.

 ##Modes (GRADIENT recommended):
-  GRADIENT : Uses the pixels of a gradient to apply the effect SLITS : Only in the up direction, might run a bit faster than gradient mode.
+  GRADIENT : Uses the pixels of a gradient to apply the effect

+  SLITS : Only in the up direction, might run a bit faster than gradient mode.